Talent-Catalog/tc-superset/README.md

 Talent Catalog use of Apache Superset (same technology as used by Sopact)

 https://superset.apache.org/

+## To Do

+Work on this has been suspended for now as we evaluate using [Preset.io](https://preset.io/) to host Superset for us.

+If we come back to doing the hosting ourselves, the following work should be done:

+* Configure Superset to connect to REDIS host - https://superset.apache.org/docs/configuration/cache/
+* Configure Celery to be used by Superset (for async processing)
+* Add two factor authentication (2FA) - so that we can avoid sharing of usernames.
+Or move to OAUTH
+* Look at errors currently logged at start up and resolve them.

 ## Building and uploading a Superset image to Amazon AWS